Need emotional and mental help right now? Call the Safe + Strong Helpline: 1-800-923-HELP (4357).

 Spending time outdoors by yourself

-Spending time outdoors wearing masks and staying 6 feet apart
+Spending time outdoors with others and staying 6 feet apart

-Spending time with people you don’t live with or outside your bubble
+Spending time indoors without masks with people you don’t live with who have not been vaccinated yet.